SimeonSavov/Back-End-Basics/README.md

         -   Using Moq to mock repository interactions and simulate database behavior.
         -   Testing exception handling and error conditions.
         -   Validating input parameters and ensuring method correctness under various conditions.

+## Section 14: RESTful API Testing - Exercises (Lesson 14)

+In Section 14, "RESTful API Testing," we focus on ensuring the reliability and functionality of our RESTful API endpoints.
+Through comprehensive testing strategies, we validate the behavior of our API methods, covering scenarios such as adding, retrieving, updating, and deleting resources.

+### Key Topics Covered:

+-   Writing integration tests for API endpoints using NUnit.
+-   Mimicking database behavior with an in-memory database for controlled testing environments.
+-   Applying the Arrange-Act-Assert pattern to structure test cases effectively.
+-   Testing various scenarios, including successful operations, error handling, and edge cases.
+-   Verifying the correctness of API responses and ensuring proper data manipulation.

+### Exercises Included:

+1.  **EventService Integration Testing:** Integration tests are created to validate the functionality of the `EventService` class, covering methods for managing events in our application.
+These tests ensure that events can be added, retrieved, updated, and deleted correctly, while also checking for error handling and edge cases.

+2.  **Comprehensive Test Suite:** A comprehensive suite of tests is developed to assess different aspects of the API, including adding events, retrieving event details, joining and leaving events, updating events, and checking user participation.
+These tests help maintain the reliability and stability of the API functionality across various scenarios.

+By mastering RESTful API testing techniques, we ensure that our API endpoints perform as expected, providing a robust foundation for our application's backend functionality.